 The High Court ruled in favour of the Inland Revenue, and the contractors’ group lost its appeal in December 2001.

 Business organisations and other interested parties have continued to lobby against IR35, claiming that the rules are unfairly targeted.
-A frequent criticism is that the official advice too ambiguous to provide individuals with any certainty over their IR35 status.
+A frequent criticism is that the official advice is too ambiguous to provide individuals with any certainty over their IR35 status.

 Overhaul of the IR35 regime – 2011